 And this free video will show you exactly everything you need to do to get started.
 Click here to watch it now.

-- Returns Accepted in every Walmart store – Even if Walmart has downsized its brick-and-mortar stores significantly, it still has a massive family of 4,700 stores and every one can accept returns.
+- Returns — Even if Walmart has downsized its brick-and-mortar stores significantly, it still has a massive family of 4,700 stores and every one of them can accept returns.

-- Build Authority Overnight – Even if you’re a small company, as long as you passed Walmart’s strict pre-approval process, the approval will instantly give you the stamp of credibility as a legitimate seller.
+- Credibility — Even if you’re a small company, as long as you passed Walmart’s strict pre-approval process, the approval will instantly give you the stamp of credibility as a legitimate seller.

-Also, since Walmart is still essentially new, there are plenty of kinks to iron out and you may experience listing issues every now and then, especially when it comes to the single use of UPCs or GTINs and the same products sold by different Walmart sellers.
+- Listing issues — Since Walmart is still relatively new, there are plenty of kinks to iron out.
+You may experience listing issues every now and then, especially when it comes to the single use of UPCs or GTINs and the same products sold by different Walmart sellers.

-- Delisted for non-competitive Pricing – Walmart likes to have competitive pricing across the board, which is why some sellers may find their products delisted if the prices sellers have set are not as competitive as Walmart would want.
+- Pricing needs to be competitive — Some sellers may find their products delisted if the prices sellers have set are not as competitive as Walmart would want.

 - Rules on shipping materials and branding — Walmart lets sellers choose the shipping method and carrier, as well as set the shipping fees, but they’re not allowed to use branded packaging (especially if materials come from competing companies like Amazon’s FBA).

-7 Steps to Start Selling on Walmart Marketplace
+4. Start Selling on Walmart and Getting Paid!

 If you’re still here, and you know your store has a shot at being approved by Walmart, follow these steps: